abobija/idfx/README.md

 - `COMMAND`s
     - `flash` - Flash the project.
     - `monitor` - Display serial output.
+    - `all` - Build project, flash and monitor serial output.
 - `PORT` - Serial COM Port on the Windows.
 Use Device Manager to find your port.
 - `monitor` - This argument can be provided if there is need to flash and monitor with single command (check [examples](#examples)).